jawardell/red_black_tree/README.md

 1. A flat-file database of school members was organized and accessed using a Red Black Tree and a Tree Map.

-2. A flat-file database of phone number listings was stored and searched over using a red black tree.
+2. A flat-file database of phone number listings was stored and searched over using a Red Black tree.